Path to function: Management > Connections > Add > OIDC

 The wellknown URL is typically something like https://serveraddress/.well-known/openid-configuration.

-This will automatically fill in most fields:
+If the configuration is valid (see end) this will automatically fill in most fields:

 You will need to add the client ID and secret.
 Your OIDC provider might not display those until you tell it about the 'relying party'.
 Get that address from the relying party tab - it is unique to the connection: